Holistic Visual Management Board

 • Cost: Labor efficiency %

 Pro Tip: Hand-drawn lines > digital screens.
-Forces engagement.
+It forces engagement and conversation.

 3. Problem Parking Lot